yeslogic/prince-docs/docs/paged.md

 ### Page groups

 When consecutive elements belong to the same named page but logically separate structures (such as individual chapters) Prince combines them into one *page group*.
-This causes it to apply the `:first` page selector to the first page of the whole page group only (the first page of chapter 1).
-Instead we usually want `:first` applied to the first page of each chapter.
+This causes it to apply the `:first-of-group` page selector to the first page of the whole page group only (the first page of chapter 1).
+Instead we usually want `:first-of-group` applied to the first page of each chapter.

 This can happen either: